Education

 • Mexican Studies

-• Latin American Intellectual History
+• 20th- and 21st-century Latin American literature

 • Literary and Cultural Relations between Mexico and the United States